ReactiveMongo/reactivemongo-site/releases/0.10/documentation/tutorial/database-and-collection.md

 and some commands that operate on the collection itself:

-- `create` (to create the collection explicitely)
+- `create` (to create the collection explicitly)
 - `rename`
 - `drop`

 It also include a helper to manage indexes, called `indexesManager`.

 Many of these methods take `BSONDocument` instances as a parameter.
 But they can take anything actually, provided that there exists a special transformer called `BSONDocumentWriter` in the implicit scope.
 The results from the database themselves can be turned into an object of some arbitrary class, if there is a `BSONDocumentReader` for this type in the implicit scope.
-It is a very handy to deal with the database without having to transform explicitely all you models into `BSONDocument`.
+It is a very handy to deal with the database without having to transform explicitly all you models into `BSONDocument`.

 #### Notes about the Collections design